mr-mig/angular-experiments/declarative-template-logic/README.md

 ## Notes

-1. `model` service and `model` directive should be moved to separate reusable components
+1. `model` service and `model` directive are meant to be reusable components
+1. `resource` directive is meant to be a reusable component
 2. `model` service can be changed to `reactTo` service
 3. `<user model="base.user">` syntax can be changed to